drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/02.off-site-redirect-gateways/docs.md

 That completes our ***Checkout*** implementation.
 Next, we need to handle the returning user.

 ### Return from payment provider
 When the user returns from the payment provider, we need to validate that the payment actually succeeded.
 To do this, we'll implement the *onReturn()* method in the `RedirectCheckout` class.
 If the payment failed, the method should throw a `PaymentGatewayException`.
 This will reset the payment.
-The Drupal Comerce Payment module provides several other *Exceptions* in addition to the *PaymentGatewayException*, which are listed at the end of this page.

 ![Payment error message](../../images/create-payment-gateway-5.png)